jnorthr/FreeMP3/README.md

 Apple Mac OSX and Sound Synthesis
 -------------------

 There are tools on the Apple to allow disabled users better access.
-One of these tools if http://www.apple.com/accessibility/osx/voiceover/[VoiceOver for OSX].
+One of these tools if [VoiceOver for OSX](http://www.apple.com/accessibility/osx/voiceover/).
 It offers a nice demo of text-to-speech features.
 Tools like this can be accessed from the javax.accessibility package with Apple's version of Java.
 You can hear one such sample here:

 Anna
 --------